Federal Maritime Commission

-The United States Federal Maritime Commission (FMC) is an independent federal agency based in Washington, D.C. that is responsible for the regulation of oceanborne international transportation of the U.S. It is chaired by Daniel B. Maffei.
+The Federal Maritime Commission (FMC) is an independent agency of the United States government that regulates U.S. oceanborne transportation and the United States Merchant Marine.

 History

 The FMC was established as an independent regulatory agency by Reorganization Plan No. 7, effective August 12, 1961.
 Prior to that time, the United States Federal Maritime Board was responsible for both the regulation of ocean commerce and the promotion of the United States Merchant Marine.
 Under the reorganization plan, the shipping laws of the U.S. were separated into two categories, regulatory and promotional.
 The newly created FMC was charged with the administration of the regulatory provisions of the shipping laws, while the promotional role was vested in the Maritime Administration (now part of the U.S. Department of Transportation).

 The passage of the Shipping Act of 1984 brought about a major deregulatory change in the regulatory regime facing shipping companies operating in the U.S. foreign commerce.
 The subsequent passage of the Ocean Shipping Reform Act of 1998, with its further deregulatory amendments and modifications to the Shipping Act of 1984, represented another pro-market shift in shipping regulation.
-The principle statutes or statutory provisions administered by the Commission are: the Shipping Act of 1984, the Foreign Shipping Practices Act of 1988, section 19 of the Merchant Marine Act, 1920, and Public Law 89-777.
+The principal statutes or statutory provisions administered by the Commission are: the Shipping Act of 1984, the Foreign Shipping Practices Act of 1988, section 19 of the Merchant Marine Act, 1920, and Public Law 89-777.

-Most of these statutes were amended by the Ocean Shipping Reform Act (OSRA) of 1998, which took effect on May 1, 1999.
+Most of these statutes were amended by the Ocean Shipping Reform Act (OSRA) of 1998, which took effect on May 1, 1999, and the Ocean Shipping Reform Act of 2022.

 Organization

+The commission is composed of five commissioners, appointed by the President by and with the advice and consent of the Senate.
+It is a bipartisan commission, so no more than three commissioners may be appointed from the same political party.
+The term of each commissioner is five years, with one term ending every year on June 30.
+When the term of a commissioner ends, the commissioner may continue to serve until a successor is appointed and qualified, but for a period not to exceed two years.
+Commissioners may serve a maximum of three terms.
+If they were initially appointed to fill a vacancy for an unexpired term, they may serve three terms in addition to that initial partial term.
+The President designates one of the commissioners as Chairman, who serves as the chief executive and administrative officer of the commission.